-State College of Florida, Manatee-Sarasota is an equal opportunity and access institution and does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, disability, age, marital or veteran status in any of its educational programs, services or activities, including admission and employment.
+SCF is an equal opportunity and access institution that does not discriminate on the basis of sex, race, religion, age, national origin/ethnicity, color, marital status, disability, genetic information, sexual orientation and any other factor prohibited under applicable federal, state, and local civil rights laws, rules and regulations in any of its educational programs, services or activities, including admission and employment.
+To report or discuss equity concerns, contact the SCF Equity Officer at 941-752-5323.